-- 1. The three splitting criteria we've examined each promoted splits that were pure new regions increasingly specialized in a single class. - A. For classification, purity of the regions is a good indicator the performance of the model. - B. For regression, we want to select a splitting criterion that promotes splits that improves the predictive accuracy of the model as measured by, say, the MSE. - For regression with output in R, we want to label each region in the model with a real number - typically the average of the output values of the training points contained in the region.
+The splitting criteria we've examined each minimize a loss function

+- A. For classification, purity of the regions is a good indicator the performance of the model.
+Entropy as a splitting criterial minimizes the cross-entropy (greedy). - B. For regression, we want to select a splitting criterion that promotes splits that improves the predictive accuracy of the model as measured by the MSE.